bekasa/astro/src/pages/blog/backup-and-restore.md

 ## Windows 10 /11

-Windows systems are notariously fickle quite apart from earlier apparitions like the '*blue screend of death*'.
+Windows systems are notoriously fickle quite apart from earlier apparitions like the '*blue screen of death*'.
 Linux systems on the other hand have a reputation for solid performance.
 There is a good likelihood that a some stage your Windows system will misbehave in some way.

 So, what does Windows 11 still does not have good backup system.
 Not much, it is possible to generate a system image though.